United Tech rejects Honeywell's $90.7 billion offer

 Honeywell Chief Executive Officer David Cote, in a presentation he made to United Tech's top executives last week and then made public on Friday, said a combined company would have double-digit earnings growth after it slashed costs.

-United Tech shares, part of the Dow Jones industrial average .DJI, closed 0.4 percent lower at $97.69.
-That is well below Honeywell's $108 per share offer, suggesting Wall Street, like United Tech, was skeptical about the combination.
+United Tech shares, part of the Dow Jones industrial average, closed 0.4 percent lower at $97.69.
+That is well below Honeywell's $108 per share offer, suggesting Wall Street, like United Tech, was sceptical about the combination.

 "Game on....
 There is clear momentum in this saga, and a ratcheting up of the tensions," wrote Rob Stallard with RBC Capital Markets.
 He cited concerns about business overlap, and said there were unresolved questions about achievable synergies, management roles, cultural fit, and merger premiums.